ToshioCP/Gtk4-tutorial/src/sec3.src.md

 By this definition, it returns a pointer to GtkWidget, not GtkWindow.
 It actually creates a new GtkWindow instance (not GtkWidget) but returns a pointer to GtkWidget.
-However,the pointer points the GtkWidget and at the same time it also points GtkWindow that contains GtkWidget in it.
+However,the pointer points to the GtkWidget and at the same time it also points to the GtkWindow that contains the GtkWidget in it.

 If you want to use `win` as a pointer to a GtkWindow type instance, you need to cast it.